ByungjunKim/byungjunkim.github.io/_publications/2023-09-06-paper-title-number-16.md

 ---
-title: "The Korean Speech Recognition sentences: A large corpus for evaluating semantic context and language experience in speech perception"
+title: "The Korean Speech Recognition Sentences: A Large Corpus for Evaluating Semantic Context and Language Experience in Speech Perception"
 collection: publications
 permalink: /publication/2023-09-06-paper-title-number-16
 excerpt: "The aim of this study was to develop and validate a large Korean sentence set with varying degrees of semantic predictability that can be used for testing speech recognition and lexical processing."
 date: 2023-09-06
 venue: 'Journal of Speech, Language, and Hearing Research'
 paperurl: 'http://byungjunkim.github.io/files/paper16.pdf'
 citation: "Jieun Song, <b>Byunjun Kim</b>, Minjeong Kim, and Paul Iverson.
-(2023). &quot;The Korean Speech Recognition sentences: A large corpus for evaluating semantic context and language experience in speech perception.&quot; <i>Journal of Speech, Language, and Hearing Research</i>.
+(2023). &quot;The Korean Speech Recognition Sentences: A Large Corpus for Evaluating Semantic Context and Language Experience in Speech Perception.&quot; <i>Journal of Speech, Language, and Hearing Research</i>.
 Published online."
 ---
 [Online link](https://doi.org/10.1044/2023_JSLHR-23-00137)
 [Download paper here](http://byungjunkim.github.io/files/paper16.pdf)